 Includes gloves, tools, and instructions needed to handle an emergency situation.
 Provides a variety of bandages in different styles and sizes, burn treatment supplies, an eye treatment kit, and more.
 The design allows it to be hung on the wall if needed.

-Due to the size and amount of supplies included, this may be better suited for at home or work as opposed to keeping in the car.
+Due to the size and amount of supplies included, this may be best suited for at home or work.

 Has over 200 items for use in treating injuries.
 Includes a booklet that will teach the basics of treatment.
 Its compact design makes it easy to take on the go.
 Has many items that would not be found in other first aid kits, including a fire starter rod.

-The bag can get a little messy due to open pocket design.
+The bag can get a little messy due to the open pocket design.